 Rules and regulations governing the operation of a mobile food vending unit are specified in Schedule K of the Clean Property Bylaw.
 All mobile food vendors, regardless of permit or location of operation, must obtain a Fire Safety Compliance Certificate from Regina’s Office of the Fire Marshal in order to operate within the City of Regina.
 Email FAST@regina.ca to book an inspection appointment.
 If the mobile vending unit is not owned by a commercial business, the vendor will need to obtain a Business Licence.

 - Complete the Mobile Food Vending Permit Application Form and attach the additional detailed information required.

 - Submit your completed application and payment to the main floor of City Hall.
 Permits are typically processed on the same day, but timing may vary depending on staff availability.

-If you wish to sell food, crafts or merchandise from a vending unit located on a sidewalk, you need to apply for a temporary street use permit, as well as any other permits or licences required by the Regina Health District, SaskEnergy (if using a gas barbecue), Business Licensing and/or the Fire Department.
+If you wish to sell food, crafts or merchandise from a vending unit located on a sidewalk, you need to apply for a temporary street use permit, as well as any other permits or licences required by the Saskatchewan Health Authority, SaskEnergy (if using a gas barbecue), Business Licensing and/or the Fire Department.

 The temporary street use permit for sidewalk vending is valid for one calendar year and must be renewed annually.
 If you wish to renew your permit for the current year, you must re-submit your application and payment by February 15.
 If you do not, the City will allow the location to be open to other applicants.